teddygroves/sphincter/docs/overall_strategy.md

 ## Features

-All of our analyses involved a common data structure, with real-valued measurements each with multiple categorical features, namely
+Several of our analyses involved a common data structure, with real-valued measurements each with multiple categorical features, namely

 - age of the measured mouse (adult or young)